nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `scheme 1` shows scheme that the 1st person in the address book is eligible for.

-### Adding a scheme to a family : `addscheme`
+### Adding a scheme to a person : `addscheme`

-Adds a scheme to the specified family in the address book.
+Adds a scheme to the specified person in the address book.

 Format: `addscheme PERSON_INDEX i/SCHEME_INDEX`

-* Adds the scheme at the specified `SCHEME_INDEX` to the family at the specified `PERSON_INDEX`.
+* Adds the scheme at the specified `SCHEME_INDEX` to the person at the specified `PERSON_INDEX`.
 * The person index refers to the index number shown in the displayed person list.
 * The scheme index refers to the index number shown in the displayed scheme list with scheme command.
 * The indexes **must be a positive integer** 1, 2, 3, …​